 But before I get to that, first a rundown of why the famous LDL-C “bad cholesterol” isn’t an accurate stand alone indicator of risk for a heart attack.

 Why testing LDL-C alone isn’t enough

 LDL-C is known as the “bad cholesterol,” but it’s not really cholesterol at all.
-Instead, LDL-C represents the amount of cholesterol within low density lipoproteins, which are the “taxis” that move cholesterol around the body (R).
-LDL are thought to be bad because they can carry their cholesterol passengers into the wall of an artery and leave them there, which over time causes heart disease as these plaques accumulate.
-So, it’s the role of LDL in transporting cholesterol, not the cholesterol itself, that causes danger.
+Instead, LDL-C represents the amount of cholesterol within low density lipoproteins, which are the “taxis” that move cholesterol, and other fats, around the body.
+4 LDL are thought to be bad because they can carry their cholesterol passengers into the wall of an artery and leave them there, which over time causes heart disease as these plaques accumulate and the immune system attacks the tissue to remove them.
+5 So, it’s the role of LDL in transporting cholesterol, not the cholesterol itself, that causes danger.